quixio/real-time-dashboard/README.md

     ![New token dialog](images/quix_new_pat_dialog.png)
  5. Copy the PAT displayed in the proceeding dialog and paste it into the `your_token` placeholder in the src/main.py file in this project.
     ![Copy PAT dialog](images/quix_copy_token_dialog.png)

+## Debug the application in local environment

+After obtaining a PAT for dashboard, you can test and debug the application in a local environment.

+ 1. Navigate to the src directory and install the required dependencies (from requirements.txt file) using the following command.
+    ```
+    pip install -r requirements.txt
+    ```